google/ksp/README.md

         returnType: KSTypeReference
       setter: KSPropertySetter
         parameter: KSValueParameter
-    KSEnumEntryDeclaration
-      // same as KSClassDeclaration
 ```

 This view lists common things that are declared in the file--classes,
-functions, properties, enums, and so on.
+functions, properties, and so on.

 ## SymbolProcessor: The entry point